2017–18 United States political sexual scandals: Trent Franks

 It was reported on December 7, 2017, that Congressman Trent Franks (R) of Arizona was the subject of a House Ethics Committee investigation over allegations of improper conduct.
 On December 7, 2017, Franks announced that he would resign on December 8, 2017.
 According to a report in The Washington Post, Franks and his wife were struggling with infertility and Franks had asked two female staffers if they would consider serving as surrogate mothers for Franks and his wife.
 Franks maintained that he never "physically intimidated, coerced, or had, or attempted to have, any sexual contact with any member of my congressional staff."

 Alcee Hastings

 A former staff member of Congressman Alcee Hastings (D) of Florida filed a lawsuit against him and the Helsinki Commission (which Alcee was a part of) for alleged sexual assault.
 Ultimately, Hastings was released from the lawsuit, but the Helsinki Commission was deemed liable and had to pay $200,000.
 On December 8, 2017, it was discovered that $200,000 in taxpayer money were used to pay for the lawsuit.

 Ruben Kihuen

 Congressman Ruben Kihuen of Nevada (D) was accused by a former staffer on the Kihuen campaign of repeatedly propositioning her for dates and sex.
-When asked about the accusations, Kihuen said, "I sincerely apologize for anything that I may have said or done that made her feel uncomfortable.”
+When asked about the accusations, Kihuen said, "I sincerely apologize for anything that I may have said or done that made her feel uncomfortable."
 The chair of the Democratic Congressional Campaign Committee, Ben Ray Luján, and Nancy Pelosi, said that he should resign.

-On December 16, he announced he would not seek re-election.

-Eric Massa

-It was revealed that secret payments, totaling $100,000, had been made to two men who had accused Democratic Congressman Eric Massa of New York of sexually harassing them.
-Massa resigned from Congress in 2010 after being accused of sexually harassing male members of his staff.